 spectrUM staff members have been embedded in classrooms to co-facilitate making and tinkering activities with teachers and students.
 Activities such as robotics, forced-perspective photography, and circuitry are all on the menu, and are detailed in our Making and Tinkering Cookbook.
 Additionally, read about Making and Tinkering in the Bitterroot.

-As a capstone to each year’s making and tinkering experiences, fifth-grade students from Corvallis Middle School and Daly Elementary in Hamilton visited the Bitterroot College FabLab, and the whole community attended the Bitterroot Maker Fair, which took place this year at the Bitterroot College on May 4.
+As a capstone to each year’s making and tinkering experiences, fifth-grade students from Corvallis Middle School and Daly Elementary in Hamilton visited the Bitterroot College FabLab, and the whole community are invited to attend the Bitterroot Maker Fair, which will take place this year at the Bitterroot College on May 18th.

 Each summer, we will be visiting communities up and down the Bitterroot to share making and tinkering activities through our Summer of Science program.